"Each individual Christian and every community is called to be an instrument of God for the liberation and promotion of the poor."

 Bolstering their commitment "to those oppressed by abject poverty" the Sisters of the Good Shepherd have pledged "to respond to the anguish of the world calling [them] to the margins,...support projects for economic justice, confront unjust systems, and take a 'corporate stance' when appropriate." (excerpt from the 29th Congregational Chapter, July 2009)

-Read the Congregation's 2018 Position Paper on Economic Justice.
-(To read the complete series of Position Papers, click here).
+Read or print the Congregation's 2018 Position Paper on Economic Justice.
+(To read or print the complete series of Position Papers, click here).

 The Sisters of the Good Shepherd are called to work for the elimination of poverty, the restoration of justice, for reconciliation among all humanity, for cancellation of all debts, in particular the unjust national debts imposed by wealthy nations on nations unable to bear debt burdens.